maidsafe-archive/SystemDocs/how_it_works/safecoin.md

 #Safecoins

 Safecoins can be earned, traded or purchased.
-The value of safecoins is determined by the demand for them.
+The value of safecoins will be determined by market, through the combination of supply and demand.

+## Market price
+The number of safecoins in circulation will increase based on network use.
+Almost all early safecoin holders will be farmers with this supply of resource creating both liquidity and distribution of wealth.
+It is anticipated that almost all users will possess at least a few safecoins in their wallet.

+Users may trade their safecoin for services on the network, or for cash (or another digital currency) using an exchange.
+The ratio of safecoin being saved (left in new wallets) versus the ratio being issued to Farmers will produce a price point.
+This point will be the market value of safecoin

 Safecoins are used to access services on the SAFE Network.
 This encourages constant reuse which results in increasing demand for a finite resource.
 As a result, the value of the safecoins increases over time.
 While the coins themselves increase in value, the amount of network services (resources) they buy also increases.

 ## Safecoin transfer mechanism